phunanon/conlangs/wqle/README.md

 All words ending in `i` as their V omit the `i` in speech and writing, unless this could cause deletion (pi) or ambiguity (such as without spaces).
 One may wish to stress between a CVC word and a V word in speech.

+When vocalised, speakers may omit the final vowel if they double the length of a matching penultimate vowel.
+E.g. tìbu /tiubu/ could be spoken /tiuːb/.

 Each word has a *genre* depending on its head consonant and vowel.
 The genres are:

 | Genre      | Byte     | Result                         |